misterlihao/Pipe-Two-Server/README.md

 Now just fix it by connecting to **linux_server_ip:port2** to relief it from infinite listening.

 ###TODO
-- prevent suspending listen on the linux_server
+- prevent suspending listen on the linux_server (the bug)
+- support of ssh connection

 ###NOTES
 tested service (works with this project)